-A properly-maintained septic tank should be odor-free, so if you notice a bad smell inside your home or outside near the leach field, it’s a sign that there’s a problem.
 A foul smell doesn’t necessarily mean the septic tank needs to be pumped, however.
 Septic odors are caused by gases in the system, including carbon dioxide, hydrogen sulfide, and methane.
-Not only can they be annoying, a high enough concentration of these gases can be toxic, or even explosive.
+In high concentrations, these gases can be toxic and potentially explosive.
 Here are some common causes and solutions for septic tank odor.

 Septic Odors Inside the Home

-A septic odor in your home usually means there’s a plumbing problem, but not all issues require calling a plumber.
+A septic odor in your home usually means there’s a plumbing problem.

 - The floor drain trap in your basement could be dried out, allowing septic tank gases to vent back into your house.
 Periodically filling the drain traps with water will correct the problem.

 - The cleanout access plug, located inside the drain, could be loose and allowing sewer gas to leak.
 Call a licensed plumber to clean the line and check the plug.

 - The plumbing vent on the roof could be clogged or blocked.
 The vent equalizes the pressure in the drain pipes as wastewater moves through.
 If your tub, sinks and toilets are gurgling, this could be the culprit.
 If the vent has just frozen shut, it will thaw when the temperature warms up.
 However, if leaves, a bird nest, or some other debris is clogging the vent, they’ll need to be cleared out.
 When climbing on the roof, be sure to take precautions to prevent falls.

 - The ejector sump pump basket may not be properly sealed.
 Check the cover, and apply a new seal to prevent further leaks.